Correlations of sieve weights and distributions of zeros: Introduction

 The proof of Theorem \ref{Theorem Main Theorem} will be given in Section \ref{Sec:method of GGOS}.
 We do not offer any structural innovations on the technique of G--G--\"{O}--S from Theorem \ref{Theorem GGOS}; instead, our improvement comes from inputting our stronger auxiliary estimates into their scheme. \\

-Our second application of Propositions \ref{Proposition lambdaQ correlation} and \ref{Proposition lambdaQ squared on RH} is to the task of proving a lower bound on the variance of the number of primes in short intervals.
+Our second application of Propositions \ref{Proposition lambdaQ correlation} and \ref{Proposition lambdaQ squared on RH} is to lower-bounding the variance of the number of primes in short intervals.
 This variance is closely related to the pair correlations of the zeros of the Riemann zeta function.
-As we have already mentioned, on RH the following conjecture is equivalent to Conjecture \ref{Conjecture Montgomery pair corr} (see Goldston--Montgomery \cite{GM87}).
+As we have already mentioned, on RH the following conjecture is equivalent to Conjecture \ref{Conjecture Montgomery pair corr} (see Goldston--Montgomery \cite{GM87}):

 \begin{Conjecture} For all $\varepsilon >0$, if $h \leqslant X^{1- \varepsilon}$ then as $X \rightarrow \infty$. \end{Conjecture} Similar methods to those used to prove Theorem \ref{Theorem GGOS} can be used to provide lower bounds on this variance.
 As far as we are aware, the strongest result that is currently known, on GRH, is the following (due to Goldston--Yıldırım): \begin{Theorem}[Theorem 1 of \cite{GY01} with $q = 1$] Assume the Generalised Riemann Hypothesis for Dirichlet $L$-functions.
 For all $\varepsilon >0$, if $1 \leqslant h \leqslant X^{1/3 - \varepsilon}$ then \end{Theorem}